madkarmaa/streamable-py/DOCS.md

 Core API functions for Streamable.com communication.

 This module contains all the low-level API functions that directly interact with the Streamable.com endpoints.
-It includes authentication, user management, video upload, and label management functions.

 <a id="streamable.api.URLBuilder"></a>